vstirbu/fsm-as-promised/README.md

 #### Beyond the library boundary

-The `options` object can be hidden from the promises added by the end user by setting the options.res.
+The `options` object can be hidden from the promises added by the end user by setting the __options.res__ property.
 This way the subsequent promises that are not part of the state machine work do not receive the `options` object.

 ```javascript
 var fsm = StateMachine({